CKs-Technology-News/PrivacyTools/README.md

 - [ExifCleaner](https://exifcleaner.com) – A free desktop app to clean image metadata.
 - [mat2](https://0xacab.org/jvoisin/mat2) – A metadata removal tool, supporting a wide range of commonly used file formats.
 - [Metadata Cleaner](https://gitlab.com/rmnvgr/metadata-cleaner) – Python GTK application to view and clean metadata in files, using mat2.
-- [Scrambled Exif](https://gitlab.com/juanitobananas/scrambled-exif) – An Android app to remove exif data from pictures before sharing them.
+- [Metadata Removal](https://github.com/Anish-M-code/Metadata-Remover) – Tiny tool to remove metadata from images and videos on windows in c language , the python variant adds support for torrent and audio files.
+- [Unsubscan](https://github.com/LGUG2Z/unsubscan) – Free and offline mailing list unsubscription tool.

 ### [Mobile Metadata Removal Apps](#mobile-metadata-removal-apps)
 - [DetoxDroid](https://github.com/flxapps/DetoxDroid) – This app follows a different approach by stripping away all the attention-grabbing and manipulative features of other apps.
 DetoxDroid does not require you to choose a time and place when you want to "detox", or punish you if you fail.
+- [ExifEraser](https://github.com/Tommy-Geenexus/exif-eraser) – Android app to remove metadata except the embedded ICC Profile, EXIF, Photoshop Image Resources and XMP/ExtendedXMP metadata upon saving.
-- [Exif-Remove](https://github.com/roothaxor/Exif-Remove) – Remove exif data from all digital pictures in current directory by typing exif.
+- [Exif-Remove](https://github.com/roothaxor/Exif-Remove) – Remove EXIF data from all digital pictures in current directory by typing exif.
 - [ImagePipe prevously Scrambledeggsif](https://codeberg.org/Starfish/Imagepipe) – Reduces image size and removes exif-tags when sharing images on Android devices.
 - [MAT](https://github.com/jubalh/MAT) – Metadata Anonymization Toolkit.
 - [Pocket Paint](https://github.com/Catrobat/Paintroid) – The standard image manipulation app for Catroid.
 - [PrivacyBlur](https://f-droid.org/en/packages/de.mathema.privacyblur/) – App which can blur sensitive portions of pictures before sharing them online.
-- [Scrambled Exif](https://gitlab.com/juanitobananas/scrambled-exif) – Remove Exif data from pictures before sharing them.
+- [Scrambled Exif](https://gitlab.com/juanitobananas/scrambled-exif) – Remove EXIF data from pictures before sharing them.

 ## [Media Player](#media-player)